-Matt: YouTube is a great place to start a following and branch out these days.
+Matt: YouTube is, by and large, a great place to start a following and branch out these days.

-Marvin: It’s where the kids are.
-I’ve been working on it with a bunch of college kids here in Tampa from UT and USF.
-There’s an animation program at UT, so I got a couple students and former students that are working on it, and 3D models, and Unity development.
+Marvin: It’s where the kids hang out.
+I’ve worked on it with a bunch of college kids here in Tampa from UT and USF.
+There’s an animation program at UT, so I got a couple students and former students working on it, and 3D models, and Unity development.

-Marvin: I’ve messed around with it some before, but not a whole lot.
+Marvin: I’ve messed around with it before, but not a whole lot.

-Matt: It’s a heck of a platform for the price and accessibility.
+Matt: It’s definitely a heck of a platform for the price and accessibility.

-Marvin: It’s pretty cool.
-Very extensible.
+Marvin: It’s pretty cool, and very extensible.
 It has a really powerful scripting language and you can write syntax for it.
 What’s cool is that we can use Unity to do the animation for the show, and we can also use it to develop the games for Magic Leap or whatever other platforms they want to target.
 Disney’s actually working on something now based on Big Hero 6.
-It’s called Baymax, it’s an animated series, and it’s all been done in a similar process to what we’re using, pipeline and everything.
+It’s called Baymax, it’s an animated series, and it’s all done in a similar process to what we’re using, pipeline and everything.

 Roxanne: Out of your entire career, if you could pick one highlight or one proudest accomplishment, what would it be?

-Marvin: When I went to California in ‘94 and got to work with Regis McKenna for a couple of years.
+Marvin: When I went to California in ‘94, I got to work with Regis McKenna for a couple of years.
 Regis is a Silicon Valley marketing guru.
 He helped start Apple and Electronic Arts.
 If you read the biography about Steve Jobs, it talks about Regis a lot.
 His whole thing was around marketing and competitive positioning.

 I got to work on software for him for a project called Crush.
-It was based on the work that Intel was doing when they were competing with Motorola in the early ‘80s, late ‘70s.
+It was based on the work that Intel did when they competed with Motorola in the early ‘80s, late ‘70s.
 They brought Regis in as a consultant, and he helped them basically win the war against Motorola.

-It was cool to meet him and to hear the stories about Steve Jobs and Apple in the early days.
+Meeting him and hearing the stories about Steve Jobs and Apple in the early days.
 Regis’s printer wouldn’t print one day and Steve rode his motorcycle over to do tech support on it, and he’s running Apple.
-That was kind of cool.

 Matt: A lot of people would kill to get a couple of minutes with him, and you got to partner together on a project.
 That’s awesome.

-Marvin: I still stay in touch with him but he had both hips replaced and his health isn’t great now.
-He’s getting pretty old.
-But he’s got a lot of great stories.
+Marvin: I still stay in touch with him but he replaced both hips, and his health isn’t great now.
+He’s unfortunately getting pretty old.
+But he has a lot of great stories.

-Matt: Are there any nuggets of information Regis taught you that you think would be relevant to our readership as far as entrepreneurship or technology?
+Matt: Do you have any nuggets of information Regis taught you that you think would be relevant to our readership, as far as entrepreneurship or technology?

 Marvin: The simplification of marketing, and not overthinking things too much.
 “Find a need and fill it” is sort of his mantra.
 And it’s about positioning, storytelling, the narrative that you build around what you’re trying to do.